tharangaliyanage/Add-to-Cart/README.md

 # Add-to-Cart
-An simple Javascript app built with Firebase
+A simple Javascript app which built with Firebase